department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### If I can’t get VA dental care benefits, can I get help buying dental insurance?

-You may be able to buy dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP) if at least one of the descriptions below is true for you.
+You may be able to buy dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP) if you meet at least one of the requirements listed below.

 **At least one of these must be true.
 You:**